felixmckenzie/rebuilt/README.md

 - A Listing has Rich Text Area.
 This relationship with an Action text, allows a user to use a trix editor when creating their listings.
 They can then adjust their font and styling on a listing description as they see fit.
 - A Listing has one attached picture, This relationship with active storage allows a user to upload a photo of their listings which is stored as a blob.
 - A Listing has one Order, Since each Listing on Rebuilt is unique i.e. is not part of an inventory of multiple same items, a User may only purchase a Single listing in an Order and once a Listing is part of an Order, it cannot have another Order with another User. thus a Listing can only have one and only one Order.
-- A Listing has many Watchers through Watches, this relationship describes how many Users have saved a Listing to their Watchlist and thus are a "Watcher" of that post.
+- A Listing has many Watchers through Watches, this relationship describes how many Users have saved a Listing to their Watchlist and thus are a "Watcher" of that listing.
 This allows us to use logic such as Listings.watchers to see all the users watching a Listing.

 ### Address Model
 - An Address belongs to User, each Address belongs to a User.

 ### Category Model
 - Category has many Listings, each category in Rebuilt can have many Listings belonging it.

 ### Conversation Model
 - A Conversation belongs to a Sender, A Conversation has a foreign key of "sender_id" which references a specific user from the Users table i.e the user who sent the message in a Conversation thread.
 - A Conversation belongs to a Recipient, A Conversation has a foreign key of "recipient_id" which references the user who receives a message in a Conversation thread.